Our Commitment to Innovation

 With each new enhancement we have made to the iTrace over the last decade, Tracey Technologies reaffirms our commitment to doctors and their patients.
 Ensuring your patients’ quality of vision remains our top priority.
 Here’s how far the technology has come:

-The current version of the iTrace helps doctors more accurately diagnose lens dysfunction and ensure patient satisfaction with a Toric IOL.
-If you are using the iTrace without the following capabilities, please contact us to upgrade your software to the latest version.
+If you are using the iTrace without these powerful new capabilities, please contact us to upgrade your system to the latest version.

 2016